Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

     free(a); free(b); free(c); free(lst);
 }
 ```
-> Remark: iterating over data-structures with for was the primary reason for introducing macros in Jai.
+> Iterating over data-structures with for was the primary reason for introducing macros in Jai.

 Now let's make the same for-loop for a double linked-list: